samuelcanon/Electricity-Peak-Forecast/README.md

 ---

-## The Diagnosis and the Error Analysis That Came With It
+## Diagnosic Findings and the Error Analysis That Came With It

 **1. The model loses by design of the test.** This was a **pre-registered** question (locked before the data was seen) so a loss is a clean result.
 Daily peak demand is highly autocorrelated, which makes "assume tomorrow looks like today" a genuinely hard baseline to beat.